macladson/tokio-lock-example/README.md

 ## Other Notes

 - Running an additional single non-sleeping task appears to cause the issue to occur much more frequently.
 This task also runs at 100% CPU during the freeze.
+- It occurs on both Intel and AMD CPUs
 - It _seems_ that machines with 4 threads or less are unable to reproduce it.
 - Machines with more CPU cores/threads take longer to reproduce it.
 - Removing the call to `tokio::time::sleep` prevents the freeze from ever happening.
 - I didn't check older versions of Tokio but I can confirm it occurs on `1.45.0` and on `1.1.1`.

+Backtrace during frozen state is available here: https://gist.github.com/macladson/88a4bcf51e5e2630dd2183f53a4ff4b9